cat00999/GAMELINUX/README.md

 # GAMELINUX
-an arch linux shell script for gamers that installs gaming things and overclocks the GPU
+an arch linux shell script for gamers that installs gaming things for begginners in gaming :)

 ATTENTION:
 yes, this script CAN overheat and damage your GPU be warned about that  recommend you going with the moderate though